academo/grafana-alerting-ntfy-webhook-integration/README.md

 ### Example using Docker and a non amd64 architecture

-The provided docket image is amd64.
+The provided docker image is amd64.
 Should you wish to use a different architecture, you can [download the binary](https://github.com/academo/grafana-alerting-ntfy-webhook-integration/releases) and use the following docker-compose file as example

 ```yaml
 version: "3"